Health Professions Advising [HPA] Events

 Mock (practice) Multiple Mini Interviews (MMI)

-Seven session dates offered in Fall 2025,
+Five session dates offered in Spring 2026,

 (Each selected participant attends one session.)

 • What: Mock (practice) multiple mini interviews (MMI) give participants the opportunity to experience the MMI process firsthand.
 During a session, each participant has several brief one-on-one interviews, each with a different interviewer; in each interview you respond to a different MMI-style prompt, and you receive feedback following each response.
-This is an increasingly popular method of interviewing for admission to health professions schools.

 • Who can participate: Preference will be given to alumni, seniors, and juniors who are interested in a healthcare field that utilizes MMIs in their admissions process, and who have not participated in a Mock MMI before.
 This is open to other students and alumni if slots are available.